jburz2001/jburz2001.github.io/_posts/2025-11-14-latent-manifolds-from-the-taylor-series-expansion.md

 Expanding our Taylor series about the origin ensures that we can construct a non--affine subspace to serve as the abscissae of our inferred latent manifold.
 In particular, we will build the latent manifold as a graph over this subspace spanned by the latent variables.
 As we will later show, the range of the linear decoder, $\mathbf{V}_1$, can well--approximate the latent manifold's tangent space about the origin since it is inferred from data as the aforementioned Taylor expansion's Jacobian.

 Leveraging a Maclaurin expansion does not, however, mean that the physical observables, $\mathbf{y}_i\in\mathbb{R}^N$ naturally exist about the origin.
 In practice, these snapshots of the dynamical system's state are shifted about the origin, but various methods exist to do so.
 In polynomial manifold literature, the mean snapshot is typically chosen as the anchor of the abscissa but the initial snapshot has also been used.
 However, in spectral submanifold literature, a hyperbolic fixed point of the dynamical system is shifted to the origin to anchorthe abscissa.
+Those familiar with linear principal component analysis (PCA) / proper orthogonal decomposition (POD) likely recognize this step of shifting data about the origin (usually using the mean datum as the origin).
+This is because, as we'll see, linear PCA/POD methods construct latent manifolds as linear manifolds (i.e., subspaces) by truncating the multivariate, vector--valued Maclaurin series expansion to neglect quadratic and higher--order nonlinear structures in their data.

-The following subsections explicitly write out the Taylor expansions for the different valuse of $n$ and $N$.
+The following subsections derive Taylor expansions for the different valuse of $n$ and $N$.
+Pardon me for using both "Taylor expansion" and "Maclaurin expansion" terminology in this post.
+Both terminologies are correct anyways since a Maclaurin expansion is a special case of the Taylor expansion and we will assume that our latent manifolds are constructed about the origin.

 ### One Input, One Output $(n=1,N=1)$

-In this subsection we consider the Maclaurin expansion of a univariate, scalar--valued function, where $\mathbf{y}\equiv y$, $\mathbf{x}\equiv x$, and $\mathbf{0}\equiv 0$:
+In this subsection we consider the Taylor expansion of a univariate, scalar--valued function, where $\mathbf{y}\equiv y$, $\mathbf{x}\equiv x$, and $\mathbf{0}\equiv 0$:

 $$
 \begin{equation}